 By the early summer of 2018 BC Timber Sales was back building logging roads in the Skagit Headwaters Donut Hole – this time in high elevation grizzly habitat.
 As soon as we found out about the new logging plans we scrambled to oppose them.

 Then in late 2018 Imperial Metals applied for a 5-year exploration permit to drill for gold in the Donut Hole.

-Our campaign is centred on stopping the logging plans, and convincing the BC government to also stop all future mine and drilling plans then in partnership with First Nations designate the Donut Hole as a protected area.
+Now we continue to push for the BC government to extinguish Imperial Metals' mine tenure and drilling plans - and then in partnership with First Nations designate the Donut Hole as a protected area.